 2. Access Visual Intelligence

-One of the most exciting aspects of the Camera Control button is its integration with Apple's new Visual Intelligence feature, which is coming later this year with other Apple Intelligence features.
+One of the most exciting aspects of the Camera Control button is its integration with Apple's new Visual Intelligence feature, which is coming later this year in iOS 18.2 with other Apple Intelligence features.
 This will make it possible to point your iPhone's rear camera system at the things around you to learn about them or add data quickly to certain apps.

 For example, point at a restaurant to instantly see its ratings, menu, and reservation options on the screen.
 Point at an event poster to automatically add the event to your calendar.
 Or point at an animal to learn things such as what breed it is.